ascot4fusion/ascot5/doc/inputgen.rst

 Electric field ``efield``
 =========================

+Electric field data is used always in every simulation.

 Note that electric field cannot be disabled manually in simulations.
 If electric field is not relevant for your simulation, use :class:`.E_TC` and set it to zero to effectively disable electric field.